mksullivan1/MyStoryWebsite/README.md

   <body>
     <h1> My Food Allergies <h1>
     <h2> By: MaryKate Sullivan <h2>
        <p>Ever since I was young I have had severe food allergies.
 Here is a list of all of them.
-This willbe very useful when I go to resturants.
+This will be very useful when I go to resturants.
       </p>
            <ul> (Every nut except peanuts)
              <li> Almonds </li>